-Zoho has been around for awhile and has a whole suit of useful business tools, but we’re going to focus on one in particular - their CRM system.
+Zoho has been around for awhile and has a whole suite of useful business tools, but we’re going to focus on one in particular - their CRM system.

-Zoho are really good at focusing their features around what businesses need the most - building a better, long-lasting relationship with their customers.
+Zoho is really good at focusing their features on what businesses need the most - building a better, long-lasting relationship with their customers.

 Keeping track of prospects and clients quickly becomes cumbersome and daunting.
 Things get even more complicated when new hires need to be brought up to speed and they can get the handover properly when all the data is scattered around.

 Zoho CRM brings everything together - sales data, marketing, customer support and multi-channel conversations.
 If Salesforce is too advanced for your organisation, then Zoho CRM is a great alternative.

 HR made simple with GoCo

 Turn around and look at the multiple drawers you have in the corner of your room, can you see the filing cabinets next to them?
 And the multiple document folders?
 Well, wouldn’t it be easier to get rid of the old dusty paper documents and move your HR to the cloud?

 GoCo hr is a breath of fresh air with a centralised secure system which keeps all employment documents, PayRoll, benefits and records stored online.
 It’s an all-in-one cloud-based software that improves your business’s workflows while making data access possible from anywhere.